Aaron98990/ways-of-the-game/restarts.md

 >
 > - the referee gives a signal

+If the referee measures distance on a free kick or wants to restart play from a card, sub, or injury, the whistle should be used.

+The whistle is needed to:
+restart play for:
+	•	free kicks when the appropriate distance is required restart play after it has been stopped for a:
+	•	caution or sending-off
+	•	injury
+	•	substitution
+Guideline for Match Officals

 ## Delaying the restart of play

 > An opponent who deliberately prevents a free kick being taken quickly must be cautioned for delaying the restart of play.
 Law 13